 Seen from the mainline, the state of the mainline or AS-IS, is shown, with the new component in the scenario shown as an outline:

 All components retain their positions, so it will be easier to compare.

 The scenario permissions have the same levels as regular workspaces, with read, write and admin access, and apply to everything within the scenario.
 That means that everyone with access to the scenario will see the same thing.

-This has two benefits in regards of governance:
+This has two benefits in regards to governance: